MAGIK: Mapping to Analogous Goals via Imagination-enabled Knowledge Transfer

 Additionally, to further enforce the disentanglement of \( z \) and \( c \), we incorporate the Hilbert-Schmidt Independence Criterion (HSIC) as an auxiliary loss term.
 HSIC measures the dependence between two random variables using kernel embeddings.
 Specifically, it is computed as:

 where \( K_z \) and \( K_c \) are the centered kernel matrices corresponding to \( z \) and \( c \), respectively.
-Tr represent the trace of the matrix and \(n\) is the number of samples.
+Here, \(\text{Tr}\) denotes the matrix trace and \(n\) is the number of samples.
 A lower HSIC value indicates reduced statistical dependence between \( z \) and \( c \), promoting better disentanglement.
-(The experimental evaluation is done by traversing through both the latent and results provided in the supplementary materials ~\ref{sec:disentanglement}.)
+(The experimental evaluation is done by traversing both latent variables; results are provided in the supplementary materials, Section~\ref{sec:disentanglement}.)

 The final objective function for training the VAE is given by:

 where $\lambda^{h}$ controls the strength of the independence regularisation.

 The detailed derivation of the ELBO is provided in the supplementary section \ref{sec:elbo}.